 || 20 years, $25,000, or both

-Also, Sec.
-343.105 of the Texas Finance Code now requires that lenders and mortgage brokers give the following notice in 14 point type to residential borrowers at closing:
+Also, Fin.
+Code Sec.
+343.105 requires that lenders and mortgage brokers give the following notice in 14 point type to residential borrowers at closing:

 WARNING: INTENTIONALLY OR KNOWINGLY MAKING A MATERIALLY FALSE OR MISLEADING WRITTEN STATEMENT TO OBTAIN PROPERTY OR CREDIT, INCLUDING A MORTGAGE LOAN, IS A VIOLATION OF SECTION 32.32, TEXAS PENAL CODE, AND DEPENDING ON THE AMOUNT OF THE LOAN OR VALUE OF THE PROPERTY, IS PUNISHABLE BY IMPRISONMENT FOR A TERM OF 2 YEARS TO 99 YEARS AND FINE NOT TO EXCEED $10,000.